FREE Handwriting Practice

 I teach letters in “groups” that have similar formation.
 This has worked so well for my kiddos, and I hope you enjoy these worksheets as much as we do.

-For example, I teach letter C and then once students have mastered C, I teach them the letters that start with making a “magic c” such as lowercase a, lowercase g, lowercase d and lowercase q.
-Their hand/brain connection remembers that movement of the magic c so it becomes ingrained in their handwriting.
+I teach letter Cc, and then once students have mastered Cc, I teach them the letters that start with making a “magic c” such as lowercase a, lowercase g, lowercase d and lowercase q.
+Their hand/brain connection remembers that movement of the magic c so it becomes this trick becomes incredibly helpful with their handwriting.

 A bunny jump is when you have to actually pick up your pencil and move it while writing a letter.
 There are lots of bunny jump letters, especially with capital letters such as A, H, P, R, T, K, D, etc.